-Pro Tip: Federal legislation is likely coming sometime in 2021 that will make huge changes to the estate and gift tax systems and erase these valuable trust planning options.
+Pro Tip: Federal legislation is likely coming sometime soon that will make huge changes to the estate and gift tax systems and erase these valuable trust planning options.
 Your best path forward to is to speak to an estate planning attorney about these changes to chart a path forward that minimizes the negative impact on you and your wealth.
 Learn More.

 Trust Planning Is Part of a Full Estate Plan